Naga-Chaitanya-Paladugu/CreditCard-Default-Prediction-Model/README.md

-_URL for detailed version:_https://naga-chaitanya-paladugu.github.io/Taiwan-Credit-Default/

 # Prediction of Loan Defaults

 ### This is my first Machine Learning project.
 I have gone through many reiterations and crossroads of making judgment calls at many steps during the project!
 Overall, enjoyed the learning.
+Here is the link to detailed version of this project: https://naga-chaitanya-paladugu.github.io/Taiwan-Credit-Default/.

+### Below is the preview and summary of project's main details.
 ## Project Overview
 This project aims to predict credit card loan defaults using a dataset from the UCI Machine Learning Repository.
 The dataset includes demographic details and past payment behavior of clients from Taiwan during the 2005 financial crisis.